 : A Win-Win for Your Businesses

 For a business owner who’s trying to grow a profit, donating money or employee time to charity may seem counter-intuitive.
-But it’s not a coincidence that some of the most successful organizations out there (think Apple, Amazon, WalMart, etc.) are also some of the most generous at charitable giving .
+Get free employees with an internship.
+But it’s not a coincidence that some of the most successful organizations out there (think Apple, Amazon, Walmart, etc.) are also some of the most generous at charitable giving.
 What these businesses know is that getting involved in charitable giving is actually a smart business move, and there are plenty of ways to do that won’t hurt your bottom line.
 Thinking about how your company can start to give back?
 Here’s how to get started, and why:

 Why should your business get involved in charitable giving?